 To decide which version to use you need to work out if your tinea pedis is too moist or too dry.
 If your skin is quite dry and the tinea pedis affects the sole of your foot, a cream is often the best way to get the medicine into the skin and keep it there.

-If your tinea pedis is more likely due to too much moisture, maybe it’s a bit white and rubbery like between your toes then the spray is the better delivery.
-The spray can be easy to get between toes and dries out the skin.
+If your tinea pedis is more likely due to too much moisture, maybe it’s a bit white and rubbery like between your toes then the spray or gel is the better delivery.
+The spray or gel can be easy to get between toes and dries out the skin.

 The biggest mistake people make when treating their tinea pedis or athlete’s foot is to stop treating after a couple of days as the tinea pedis symptoms start to improve.
 This is a big no-no as the fungus starts dropping spores as it dies off which sit on the skin for a couple of days (days that you’re not applying the medicaments) and then germinate.
 Voila, the tinea pedis is back.